Enrollment Closes In...

 So I pulled out of the contract.
 This was insanely emotionally difficult.
 I felt the pain of sunk costs, both from the many hours of my time I’d spent analyzing this property and from the $450 that I paid the housing inspector.
 I felt the loss of “what could have been.”

 But I knew that the emotional weight of sunk costs shouldn’t drive a six-figure decision.

 That was the first time I pulled out of a home sale contract.
 But it wasn’t the last.

 Over the years, I’ve made this tough decision many times.
 I’ve spent thousands on inspection reports for homes I’ve never purchased.

 That’s not a mistake.
 It’s an expensive example of getting it right.

 Spending a small amount of money for good information, I’ve learned, is an investment that spares me from losing tens of thousands on a making a bad decision.Not buying the wrong property is as important — if not more important — than successfully buying the right one.

 When I started investing in rental properties, I also began sharing thoughts, lessons and observations on my website.
 I grew a community around this topic, and I noticed I kept hearing the same request over and over.

 The people in my community wanted an organized, centralized, start-to-finish roadmap that taught them everything they need to know to go from novice to landlord.

-Four years ago, I began building a real estate investing course.
+Five years ago, I began building a real estate investing course.
 I assumed I could finish building an ultra-high-quality course in six months.
 Rookie mistake.